donnaken15/FastGH3/readme.md

 * Autoplay with automatic starpower activation, and automated battle attacks
 * A multitude of fixes, such as for:
   * Audio calibration slow down
-  * Particle velocity/friction tied to frame rate
+  * Particle velocity/friction tied to frame rate (somehow still a little unstable)
   * Whammy width looking smaller on higher resolutions
   * Leftover starpower FX glitch
   * Holding sustains when unpausing